seedstack/website/content/docs/seed/manual/ws/transports.md

 ## Queue lookup

-This variant allows to directly specify a queue name using a connection factory from the one(s) configured via the SEED JMS plugin:
+This variant allows to directly specify a queue name using a connection factory from the one(s) configured via the Seed JMS plugin:

     jms:queue:QUEUE.NAME?connectionFactoryName=nameOfConfiguredConnectionFactory&replyToName=REPLY.QUEUE.NAME